armanghobadi/uecdh/README.markdown

      ```bash
      esptool.py --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 esp32.bin
      ```
-2. **Upload UECDH and LoRa Library**:
+2. **Upload UECDH**:
-   - Copy `uecdh.py` and `ulora.py` to ESP32 using `ampy`:
+   - Copy `uecdh.py` to ESP32 using `ampy`:
      ```bash
      ampy --port /dev/ttyUSB0 put uecdh.py
-     ampy --port /dev/ttyUSB0 put ulora.py
      ```

-### IoT Use Case: Secure Messaging Between ESP32 Devices over LoRa
+### IoT Use Case: Secure Messaging Between ESP32 Devices (LoRa Example)
-This example demonstrates secure communication between a **Sender** and **Receiver** ESP32 using LoRa.
-The Sender exchanges keys with the Receiver, computes a shared key, encrypts a message with AES-CBC, and sends it over LoRa.
+This example demonstrates how UECDH can be used for secure communication between a **Sender** and **Receiver** ESP32 over LoRa.
+The Sender exchanges keys with the Receiver, computes a shared key, encrypts a message with AES-CBC, and sends it.
 The Receiver decrypts and displays the message.
+Note that this is just one application; UECDH can be used with any protocol by adapting the transport layer.

 #### Sender Code (sender.py)
 ```python